Lake Gordon: Features

 The reservoir was formed in the early 1970s as a result of the dam construction by the Hydro-Electricity Commission of Tasmania in order to create an upper storage for the Gordon Power Station, the largest and most controversial hydro-electric power scheme in Tasmania.

 Drawing from a catchment area of 1280 km2, Lake Gordon is Tasmania's largest lake, with a surface area of 278 km2, with storage capacity of 12359040 ML or 12.5 km3 of water, the equivalent of twenty-five times the amount of water in Port Jackson.
 Lake Pedder is connected to Lake Gordon through the McPartlans Pass Canal at 42°50′51″S 146°11′45″E.

 Controversy

 Additional dams were proposed for the lower Gordon River, however they were subject to political protest led by The Wilderness Society, most notably the Franklin Dam controversy during the early 1980s.
 In 1983 the Hawke-led Australian Government intervened and overturned a decision by the Tasmanian Government to dam the lower Gordon.
 When the Tasmanian Government refused to halt work in the UNESCO-listed World Heritage Area, the Australian Government successfully sought a ruling in the High Court of Australia in Commonwealth v Tasmania.
 The lower Gordon was not dammed.

 Tasmanian Energy Crisis

 In early 2016, the lowest ever water supply levels in the lake were recorded during the 2016 Tasmanian energy crisis.
+However, by July of next year the drought had ended, and the lake had swelled by twenty metres over ten months.